Lead singer Chester Bennington wrote this to express the anger he felt growing up. He didn't fit in well and got beat up a lot.

 William - Indiana, IN

 Hybrid Theory was the original name of the band.
-They used it as the name of the album, which was the best-selling album of 2001 in America.
+They used it as the name of the album, which was the best-selling album of 2001 in America with nearly 5 million copies sold.

 Linkin Park performed this on the 2001 MTV Video Music awards with turntable group The X-ecutioners.